The-Politico/artisan/README.md

 ```
 npm run share:build; npm run share:publish;
 ```

+# Users & Permissions
+Artisan uses hermes on the cloud for authenticating users.
+To add users to the list of authorized Artisan users, add their POLITICO email [to this list.](https://github.com/The-Politico/tool_hermes-cloud/blob/%40sprint/oprah/src/auth/users.js#L43-L54)

 *Note: You'll need an AWS profile named `publishing` configured in your aws credentials files.
 This will work as expected if you've already set up Loki properly.*